 Christian time travel adventure for young readers

-In Parts 1 and 2 of this four-part series, we looked at the research of Dr. Catherine Posey — research which showed that good books nurture a child’s soul and encourage spiritually sensitive children.
-In Part 3, we explored five ways to use these insights in our own conversations with our children to build lifelong habits of reading good books and thinking deeply about eternal values.
-Here are five more “key” principles for using children’s literature to encourage your child’s spirituality.
+In Parts 1 and 2 of this four-part series, I talked about the research of Dr. Catherine Posey, which showed that good books nurture a child’s soul and encourage spiritually sensitive children.
+In Part 3, we’ll look at five ways we can use Dr. Posey’s insights in our own conversations with our children.
+In the process, we can encourage our children to build lifelong habits of reading good books and thinking deeply about eternal values.
+Here are five “key” principles for using children’s literature to unlock your child’s spirituality.

 Just released: My new book with Orlando Magic founder Pat Williams, Character Carved in Stone.
 Overlooking the Hudson River on the campus of the United States Military Academy at West Point are 12 granite benches, each inscribed with a word representing a key leadership virtue: Compassion, Courage, Dedication, Determination, Dignity, Discipline, Integrity, Loyalty, Perseverance, Responsibility, Service, and Trust.
 These benches remind cadets of the qualities that lead to victory and success, not just on the battlefield, but in all of life.
 In Character Carved in Stone, Pat Williams shows us how to develop these 12 essential virtues in ourselves, our children, our teams, our students, and our churches.
 Foreword by Coach Mike Krzyzewski.